philratcliffe/DirectoryCertChecker/README.md

 DirectoryCertChecker is a .NET console application that searches Active Directory for X.509 certificates and writes a report in CSV format detailing information about each certificate found.
 The report includes the following columns: Entry DN, Certificate DN, Serial Number, Expiry Date, Expiry Status, and Days Till Expiry.

 ## Configuration
-The main configuration settings for DirectoryCertChecker are held in the file DirectoryCertChecker.exe.config.
+The main configuration settings for DirectoryCertChecker are held in the file DirectoryCertChecker.exe.config, which is in the same folder as DirectoryCertChecker.exe.
 This is an xml file that allows a number of settings to be configured as listed below.

 * server: The server hosting the directory to be searched.